-Phase two treatment involves making sure each tooth is in its proper position and exists in harmony with the lips, tongue, cheek, and neighboring teeth.
-This typically includes a full set of braces or some easy Invisalign Express.
-Patients who have undergone phase one treatment can often experience shorter, less extensive treatment in phase two, if any is needed at all.
+Phase two treatment involves making sure each tooth is in its exact position and in harmony with the lips, tongue, cheek, and neighboring teeth.
+This typically includes a short set of braces or some easy Invisalign Express.
+Patients who have undergone phase one treatmentusually experience less extensive treatment in phase two, if any is needed at all.

 If your child is experiencing orthodontic issues, or you simply wish to learn more about your child's options, we encourage you to schedule a complimentary consultation at our office.
 We can perform a full examination and help you understand your child's current and future oral health needs.
 Call the location nearest you or contact us online anytime.